DineshKNarayanankutty/credit_card_fraud_detection/README.md

-Perfect.
-Below is a **clean, interview-ready, production-grade `README.md`** that exactly matches what you’ve built — **no hand-wavy claims, no fake steps**.

-You can copy-paste this as-is.

----

 # Credit Card Fraud Detection — Production-Grade MLOps Pipeline

 This repository demonstrates how a **machine learning model is built, versioned, evaluated, and monitored as a production system**, not just a notebook experiment.